 Joanne Klossner earned a Bachelor of Science in Kinesiology and a Doctorate of Philosophy in Curriculum Studies from Indiana University.
 She earned her Master of Arts in Athletic Training from the University of North Carolina – Chapel Hill.
-Dr. Klossner has numerous years of clinical experience as a certified athletic trainer prior to teaching a wide variety of athletic training and physical education courses at both the undergraduate and graduate levels.
-She recently joined the UMD faculty as a Lecturer in the Department of Kinesiology.
+Dr. Klossner has numerous years of clinical experience as a certified athletic trainer prior to teaching a wide variety of athletic training and kinesiology-based courses at both the undergraduate and graduate levels.
+She joined the UMD faculty as a Lecturer in the Department of Kinesiology in 2014 and was promoted to Senior Lecturer in 2019.
+In addition to her teaching role, she serves as an undergraduate academic advisor and co-coordinator of the internship program in the Department of Kinesiology.
 Prior to moving to Maryland she was a faculty member for 10 years within Indiana University's (IU) School of Public Health in Bloomington.
-While at IU she was a Clinical Assistant Professor in the Department of Kinesiology and served as the Clinical Education Coordinator of the Athletic Training Program.
+While at IU she served in a clinical faculty position in the Department of Kinesiology as well as the Clinical Education Coordinator of the Athletic Training Program.
 She has published in peer-reviewed journals, presented locally and nationally, and has participated in various campus, community, and professional service activities.
+Currently she serves as an Associate Editor of the Athletic Training Education Journal.
 Dr. Klossner has a wide variety of research and professional interests particularly related to experiential education, service-learning and the socialization of professional students.
 She has expertise in qualitative research and scholarship of teaching and learning (SOTL) methodologies.
-She is currently working on projects related to the professional socialization of doctoral students pursuing careers as faculty in higher education, the self-efficacy of novice athletic trainers, and the role of direct service-learning on the professional development of first year athletic training students within a framework of civic professionalism.
-Dr. Klossner is married to David Klossner who works within the UMD Department of Intercollegiate Athletics.
+Dr. Klossner is married to David Klossner who works within the UMD Department of Intercollegiate Athletics / University Health Center.
 Together they have two children.